marcu707/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that creates a new local variable.
+script that creates a new global variable.
 Name: BEST
 Value: School